-Living in CanadaiStockphoto
+Living in Canada?

 Besides, there are other definite advantages.
 As opposed to its southern neighbor, for example, the government provides free basic healthcare to most citizens and permanent residents.

-Population and Geography
+Urban Population and Phenomenal Countryside

 Even if you live in a large city, a lot of tourist attractions or recreational areas are only accessible by car.
 Consequently, expats often choose to buy a car if they have not imported one from home.
 Car prices are relatively cheap.
 It may well be your cheapest option to buy a new or used car once you have arrived.